 Above L-R : Haj flights - In flight entertainment seventies style!

-Several tour operators had chosen Dan-Air from 1966-68 because of their jet capability, now Britannia Airways were operating jets of their own in the shape of Boeing 737.
-Clarkson's, one of Dan-Air's biggest clients then bought the small airline Autair who had acquired two BAC 1-11s.
-Clarkson's came up with a new idea that they trialled on Autair , now renamed Court Line, flights; 'seat back catering'.
+Court Line, the ship broking firm bought Autair International in 1965 and saw the company expand from Dakota aircraft to HS 748 and BAC 1-11.
+Autair had been a major client for Clarkson's Tours, who were by now the second largest UK Tour Operator and Dan-Air's biggest client.
+Autair had recently acquired two BAC 1-11s and as well as charter flights, operated scheduled services.
+Autair had been in financial difficulty when Clarkson's decided to use the airline to trial a new style of in-flight catering on charter flights.
+This cannot have done anything to help Autair's image.
+The new concept of in-flight catering was called 'seat back catering'.
 This, thankfully short lived concept promised that cabin crew would have a much easier time by not having to distribute 89 meals.
 The idea went down in aviation folklore as one of the biggest mistakes of all time.
 Clarkson's, although a huge company had a reputation for offering the cheapest holidays on the market, this innovation was in keeping with their cheap and cheerful mantra.
-Clarkson's also saw the added bonus that removal of the galley would ensure - an extra row of seats!
+Clarkson's also saw the added bonus that the removal of the galley would ensure - an extra row of seats!

-This enabled Court Line to increase seating densities and reduce individual seat rates to allow tour operators to hold on to their market shares in a price-sensitive environment.
-Dan-Air, as one of Clarkson's biggest charterers would have to match the much smaller Court Line in product and price.
-The concept itself consisted of pre-packed meals or snacks - usually, Spam salads out and sandwiches back - loaded into a small, two-shelf compartment in the seat back of the passenger in front.
+The main selling point of these meals was that passengers could eat their meal at the time of their choosing, as opposed to when the cabin crew gave it to them.
+The meal concept itself consisted of pre-packed meals or snacks - usually, Spam salads out and sandwiches back. these were loaded into a small, two-shelf compartment in the seat back of the passenger seat-back in front.
 The meal/snack for the outbound journey could be found in the top compartment, the one for the return trip in the lower section.
 The latter contained a pellet of dry ice placed under the plastic food container.
 This simple refrigeration technique prevented food for the return trip that would spend several hours inside a small, confined space from going off.
 For the airline's cabin staff, it eliminated handling trays while airborne and resulted in a reduction of their workload.
 To prevent outbound passengers from consuming meals intended for return passengers, locks needed to be installed on the lower compartment that could only be opened by cabin staff during the aircraft's turnaround at the destination airport.
 Although these were not effective at deterring determined passengers, who found that a pair of tweezers was all that was needed to open the box.
-In addition Great Universal Stores (GUS) subsidiary Global Holidays, having noted Clarkson's new idea, became a major proponent of 'seat-back catering'.
+In addition Great Universal Stores (GUS) subsidiary Global Holidays, having noted Clarkson's new idea, became the second major proponent of 'seat-back catering'.
 Global demanded that package holiday costs be driven down to the bare minimum by replacing the traditional meal service on holiday charter flights with something much cheaper that would simply give passengers 'a slice of pie'.
 Industry insiders referred to Global's new in flight catering concept as Global Pie.
 The cost advantage industry leaders such as Clarkson's and Global gained over their rivals as a result of their onboard catering innovation eventually forced every other major UK charter airline to adopt 'seat-back catering' on most flights serving short and medium haul IT destinations.

 One stewardess told us:

 'Oh the bloody seat back catering saga - what a nightmare.
 The times I caught passengers getting into the return compartment....All they needed was a nail file or a coin and they were in.
 The concept was awful - we were told that it would mean we would have less work to do, because catering staff would load in the meals - If you can call them meals.
 We also got told how great it was that the passengers could eat their meals whenever they wanted - not at a time we decided to feed them.
 We announced to passengers that when they finished, to put the packaging back in the compartment.
 They did so, and often, if there was a bit of turbulence, the thing would come open and all the contents fell out.
 Passengers complained about them to me, saying that it wasn't like this when they went with Britannia last year, which was hilarious really.
 They didn't get fortnight's holiday for forty quid with Thomsons!
 The seats were also quite big and unattractive.
 I can't say that there was anything nice about them.
 Sometimes the ice would thaw, especially if we had been delayed.
 So a two hour delay in Tenerife would mean that the sandwich had been in that poky compartment for seven hours.
 They were revolting.
 I think they went out of fashion quickly afterwards when tour firms wanted to try and look a bit more upmarket.
-We were in a position to get our own back....As seats were pre allocated, it didn't take the crew much hard work to find out the names of the guilty passengers who had devoured two meals.
+We were in a position to get our own back....As seats were pre allocated - they sat in the same seat going back as they did when they came - it didn't take the crew much hard work to find out the names of the guilty passengers who had devoured two meals.
 When these passengers returned home and looked for their meals they found a note from the crew saying as they had already eaten their meals on the outbound leg, there was no food available for them.'

 "Weren't they ghastly?
 I was used to seeing Court Line's jets, and I always thought they looked terrible.
 Even the interiors of their aircraft had those awful colours.
 To be honest, the seat covers we had up until then were not exactly attractive - they were a green colour with white head rests.
 Our uniforms were always smart, but Court Line dressed their girls in some terrible uniforms, designed by Mary Quant or not, they were not cabin crew uniforms as far as I was concerned.
 We lost a lot of business when Clarkson's went bust, but then it came back when other companies took Clarkson's work over.
 A few of Court Line's staff and crew came to us and they were great.
 I think they were shocked at the difference in our standards to Court Lines."

-THE BOEING 707
+THE BOEING 707 & 727

 In the early 1970s Dan-Air took delivery of its first dedicated long haul aircraft, the Boeing 707.
 The jets were configured with 189 passenger seats.
 They were, at the time of entering service, old aircraft.
 Being some of the first 707s that had been manufactured.
 Pan Am had purchased them new.
 Now, at the end of their career as luxury airliners, they were to start a new life as charter jets.
 British Midland had done the same thing.
 British Midland had opted to configure their 707s with 218 seats.
 These aircraft would operate on behalf of Tour Operators on the transatlantic group, affinity charters.
 You can find out more about these flights here.
 (1973) One stewardess on the 707 says: